-Basin Pond’s trails lead visitors across streams and cascades through a boulder-strewn natural amphitheater to a beaver pond and the site of two long-gone man-made dams.
-Hikers today can enjoy Basin Pond’s 296 acres by taking the loop trail or walking the more direct route to the pond via the lower trail.
+Trails lead across streams and cascades through a boulder-strewn natural amphitheater to a beaver pond and the site of two long-gone man-made dams.

 Basin Pond Trail: 2.5 miles round trip, 1.75 hours, moderate

 From the kiosk, the trail takes hikers on an easy ramble over rolling ground to a cascading stream.
 Just after the stream crossing, the trail splits.
 The right fork rises higher on the slope while the left fork takes a shorter route with less elevation gain.
 Neither path requires much exertion.
 The two trails converge at a short spur leading to what remains of the 1965 dam.
 A viewing platform there offers a safe perspective on those ruins and the pond that beavers have created.
 A round-trip of the trail is about 2.5 miles and takes about an hour and 45 minutes.